Kraftbar/linux-essentials/docs/mySetup/newLinuxInstallation/readme.md

 run script - eduroam-linux-Ntu-N.sh

 ---
-### 1. get the applet that allows for automatic sleep when low battery (needs script)
+### 1. get the applet that allows for automatic sleep when low battery [todo: needs script]
 >  [BAMS](https://cinnamon-spices.linuxmint.com/applets/view/255)
 >  or do a simple script (havent had the time)
 OR set cinnamon settings see web-r for script to modify